oapicf/endoflife.date-api-clients/clients/java-micronaut-client/generated/docs/models/CycleSupport.md

 # CycleSupport

-Whether this release cycle has active support
+Whether this release cycle has active support.

 The class is defined in **[CycleSupport.java](../../src/main/java/org/openapitools/model/CycleSupport.java)**